 Jaclyn’s strength, courage, relentless spirit, and joy for life inspired the players.
 The team went on to a perfect season, winning their first NCAA national championship in 64 years.

 Later, Jaclyn shared her dream of helping all of the sick children in the hospital with her family.
 In 2005, the Murphy Family created the Friends of Jaclyn Foundation to improve the quality of life for children battling pediatric brain tumors, allowing them to: Live in the Moment…Play in in the Moment.
-Today, Friends of Jaclyn has helped nearly 600 families with brain tumors and they have expanded their reach to include children and families suffering from all childhood cancers.
+Today, Friends of Jaclyn has helped over 600 families with brain tumors and they have expanded their reach to include children and families suffering from all childhood cancers.